 Negative impacts of overtourism

-Below is a list of typical issues associated with overtourism, most of which are discussed at length elsewhere on the blog (see hyperlinks in above).
+Below is a list of typical issues associated with overtourism, most of which are discussed at length elsewhere on this website.

 - Locals resent tourists